-Multiplayer Booster Draft follows the procedures for Multiplayer Limited tournaments (see the Magic Floor Rules, sections 140-146, 150-157, and 170-172).
+Multiplayer Booster Draft follows the procedures for Multiplayer Limited tournaments (see sections 140-146, 150-157, and 170-172).
 The draft proceeds like a normal Booster Draft (as outlined in the DCI Universal Tournament Rules, sections 70-74), with the following exceptions.